apnadkarni/blt/doc/listview.rst

   **-to** *itemName*
-    Specifies the last item to search.  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+    Specifies the last item to search.  *ItemName* may be a label, index, or tag, but may not represent more than one item.
 The default is the last item.

   **-type** *searchType*
     Specifies the type of matching to perform.  *SearchType* may be